windy32/algts/doc/tutorial/conceptual-overview.rst

 Thus the emulator in algts is designed to emulate the existance of the elements above.
-In a linux routers, we typically use token buckets for shaping, and use the netem qdisc for packet delay, loss, etc. The emulator in algts provides a and clean interface for setting up the emulation environment without touching various implementation details.
+In a linux routers, we typically use token buckets for shaping, and use the netem qdisc for packet delay, loss, etc. The emulator in algts provides a simple and clean interface for setting up the emulation environment without touching various implementation details.

 A Sample algts Script